ABOUT THE THEATRE AND INTERPRETATION CENTER

 The Theatre and Interpretation Center at Northwestern University exists as an operational and administrational component of the School of Communication with the specific charge of producing, managing, funding and administering the performing arts productions of the School of Communication, Department of Theatre and Department of Performance Studies, including programmatic responsibility for theatre, music theatre and dance.
 Each year, as many as forty productions are mounted in its four different performance venues — the 439-seat Ethel M. Barber Theater, the 369-seat Josephine Louis Theater, the 100-seat Hal and Martha Hyer Wallis Theater and the 100-seat Mussetter-Struble Theater — as well as in the University’s 1,000-seat Cahn Auditorium.

-Joseph T. Appelt is the Theatre Department Chair, D. Soyini Madison is the Performance Studies Department Chair and Diane Claussen is the Managing Director for the Theatre and Interpretation Center.
+Joseph Appelt is the Department of Theatre Chair, D. Soyini Madison is the Department of Performance Studies Chair and Diane Claussen is the Managing Director for the Theatre and Interpretation Center.